 More often than not, it’s also the workplace leader who petitions for this investment in the first place, so they’ll likely have done their homework before the procurement process even begins and can provide a feature “wish list” to help guide the search.

 The CRE director oversees everything from acquisitions and leasing to property management and tax issues.
 Much like other leaders in the organization, their primary goal is to protect the organization’s bottom line.
 More often than not, this means choosing assets wisely and keeping a close eye on spatial usage.

-One of the most important functions of IWMS is tracking space utilization data.
+One of the most important features of IWMS is tracking space utilization data.
 This information can help the CRE leader and the FM leader collaborate to achieve improved space optimization.
 The better the organization uses space, the smarter its real estate investments and the healthier the bottom line.
 By bringing the director of real estate into the conversation, you can ensure the IWMS solution your organization chooses will help achieve their space utilization goals.

 At the end of the day, your IWMS exists to support the workforce by optimizing the workplace environment.
 But asking every employee in an organization to participate in choosing an IWMS isn’t exactly feasible.
 Instead, it can be helpful to put together a sample group or take a poll to determine what’s most important to the workforce.
 By determining the most common needs and concerns, and finding a solution that helps overcome these issues, team members will be more likely to adopt the new technology once it’s rolled out.

 Depending on the size and structure of your organization, a member of the C-suite may only come into the mix briefly to sign off on the final decision.
 But not involving top-level executives earlier in the process is a mistake.
 Whether it’s the CEO, CFO, COO or another leader, top-tier executives have access to sensitive data and high-level business objectives middle management may not have.
 This sort of insight can help steer the decision toward a solution that will provide measurable, sustainable ROI.